 - 1 teaspoon vanilla liquid stevia

-Add the butter, oil, eggs, molasses and 1/2 cup Swerve to a stand mixer and blend until incorporated well.
+Add the butter, oil, eggs, syrup and 1/2 cup Swerve to a stand mixer and blend until incorporated well.

-In a small bowl stir the topping ingredients together and add spread about teaspoon to each muffin top.
+In a small bowl stir the topping ingredients together and spread on about a teaspoon to each muffin top.

 - While the muffins are baking , mix the icing ingredients together in a stand mixer until smooth, no lumps.
 Set aside until muffins are ready.

 - Allow muffins to cool about 5 minutes then loosen around edges with a butter knife.

 - Remove to a pie plate if desired to top with Icing and enjoy!

 - If making ahead, keep muffins and icing in the refrigerator, reheat muffins in oven at 350 for 10 minutes and add icing when ready to serve.

 - This recipe was first posted on my blog in December of 2014 and updated with video in September 2018.